 When Bluetooth technology first arrived on the scene, it was a serious drain on batteries.
-While that hasn’t changed, batteries have, and today you can find shower speakers with excellent battery life of up to 12 hours.
+While that hasn’t changed, batteries have, and today you can find speakers with an excellent battery life of up to 12 hours.
 Keep in mind that the battery life advertised by the manufacturer is under ideal, controlled conditions, so expect a little less than listed on the packaging.
 Battery life is also an important consideration if you plan to mount the speaker in your shower.
 Long battery life will reduce the number of times you have to take down the speaker to recharge.

 You can’t talk about speakers without addressing audio quality.
-Shower speakers have to be heard above the sound of running water.
+Shower speakers have to be heard over the sound of running water.
 Therefore, a good shower speaker should have little distortion at the higher volume needed to cut through the ambient noise.

 Showers aren’t exactly known for their roomy interiors.
 Smaller speakers won’t clutter the shower or get in the way, but small speakers don’t usually have the power to keep the audio crisp at high volumes.
 You’ll need to find a balance between size and sound that works with your listening standards.